jmcook1186/biosnicar-py/README.md

-# BioSNICAR_GO_PY
+# BioSNICAR

 <b>NOTICE (Jan 2022): We have done a lot of work refactoring and updating this code recently to make it cleaner, faster and more user-friendly.
 Some of the docs are currently lagging behind - we are working on this - please bear with us! </b>

 ## Introduction

-This package is a Python implementation of the BioSNICAR_GO model to represent the albedo of snow and ice with variable grain sizes and densities, either clean or with light absorbing particulates  (LAPs).
-It builds upon legacy FORTRAN and Matlab code developed by Flanner et al. (2007), Cook et al. (2017, 2020) and Wicker et al. (2021, in review).
-The model is a two stream radiative transfer model that predicts the albedo of a snow or ice multilayer column with user-defined parameters for the snow/ice background (single scattering properties, density, grain size) as well as the LAPs (single scattering properties, concentration in the ice).
-Two solvers are available in this new version, the original SNICAR matrix solver typically representing ice and snow with grains (Toon et al. 1989) and the Adding-Doubling (AD) solver (Wicker et al. 2021, in review), representing the ice as a medium including air bubbles and allowing the incorporation of Fresnel layers.
-It also includes a BioOptical model specifically designed to represent biological albedo reducers on snow and ice surfaces.
-This functionality, combined with the AD solver for the ice matrix makes BioSNICAR_GO applicable to bare glacier ice surfaces as well as wet and dry snowpacks - a significant step forwards from the original BiOSNICAR model published in Cook et al (2017).
+BioSNICAR is a set of Python scripts that predict the spectral labedo of snow and/or glacier ice given information about the illumination conditions, ice structure and the type and concentration of particulates.
+The jumping off point for this model was legacy FORTRAN and Matlab code developed by Flanner et al. (2007), Cook et al. (2017, 2020) and Wicker et al. (2022).
+The model is a two-stream radiative transfer model.
+Two solvers are available: the original SNICAR matrix solver typically representing ice and snow with grains (Toon et al. 1989) and the Adding-Doubling (AD) solver (Brieglib and Light, 2007; Wicker et al. 2022) representing the ice as a solid medium with air bubbles and allowing the incorporation of Fresnel reflecting layers.
+BioSNICAR was originally developed in parallel to a set of bio-optical models that allowed for the incorporation of snow and glacier algae as light absorbing particles (Cook et al. 2017).
+This functionality, along with the vectorized model formulation, accessible user interface and applicability to a very wide range of surface conditions are the unique selling points of this implementation.
+This code is also very actively maintained and we welcome contributions from the community to help make BioSNICAR a useful tool for a diverse range of cryosphere scientists.

 ## How to use

-In top level directory:

-`python ./src/snicar_driver.py`

-Using the BioSNICAR_GO package is straightforwards.
-The user should not need to engage with any scripts apart from the driver (snicar_driver.py).
-In this script, the user defines values for all relevant variables.
-In-script annotations provide fine detail about the nature of each variable.
-Running this script will then report the broadband albedo to the console and plot the spectral albedo to a new window (if running interactively in Ipython or Jupyter) or save the figure if the user toggles savefigs == True.
-It is strongly recommended to avoid modifying the SNICAR_feeder script.

-BioOptical_driver.py is used to generate new optical properties for algae to include in BioSNICAR_GO.
-There should be sufficient in-script annotations to guide this process, although it is not suggested to apply purely theoretical optical properties in real scientific use-cases without some empirical "ground-truthing" as there are few published datasets for the MAC of snow and glacier algae to verify them against.
-In BioSNICAR_GO the glacier algal optical properties were generated using empirically measured pigment profiles by Williamson et al (2020: PNAS) using data from the Black and Bloom project.

-## Environment/Dependencies
+### Environment/Dependencies

+First set up a Python environment.
+If you do not have Python installed, download Python >3.6.
+It is recommended to use a recent Anaconda distribution for easy environment management.
+However, if you have a regular Python installation already and want to use that, the following instructions can easily be adapted for venv instead of conda.

 It is recommended to run this code in a fresh environment as follows: